 Students in the program complete 37 credits as follows:

-English 210, English 305Z or 398Z, English 399 or a 500– or 600-level course relevant to the thesis topic to be taken as advised during the senior year; English 498 and 499, and 21 additional credits distributed along the lines laid out for the major.
-Fulfillment of the honors program waives the regular requirements of the English major.
-To remain in the honors program, students are required to maintain a minimum cumulative grade point average of 3.50 in English courses and a minimum 3.25 overall.** Any student who leaves the honors program is held responsible for the English major requirements.
+The major core courses (English 205Z, English 210, English 305V, English 310); the English Honors sequence courses (English 399--substitutable with an approved 500– or 600-level English course relevant to the thesis topic to be taken as advised during the senior year--and English 498 and English 499); 6 credits from literary surveys (English 261, English 291, English 292, English 295, or English 297); 6 credits specifically from 300- or 400-level English electives; and 3 credits from another 200, 300, or 400-level English elective.
+To remain in the Honors Program, students are required to maintain a minimum cumulative grade point average of 3.50 in English courses and a minimum 3.25 overall.** Any student who leaves the Honors Program is held responsible for the usual English major requirements.

 * Honors students should be sure to review their audit from English Advisement upon their acceptance into the program, and bring any questions and concerns about graduation to the Honors Director who will help you to choose the appropriate courses sequence.

-** Students accepted into, and who continue with, the honors program who do not have these GPA minimums can complete their independent thesis projects and share in this opportunity for independent research; however, they will not receive an “honors” designation on their diplomas or transcripts.
+** Students accepted into, and who continue with, the Honors Program who do not have these GPA minimums can complete their independent thesis projects and share in this opportunity for independent research; however, they will not receive an “Honors” designation on their diplomas or transcripts if their GPA does not meet both minimum requirements by the time of graduation.
 Such exceptions are determined by the Honors Director, on a case-by-case basis.